-This six-day tour of Alaska’s best coastal towns guides you through three different port communities overlooking the wildlife-rich waters of Prince William Sound, plus a side trip to the friendly, historic mining town of Hope.
+This six-day tour of some of Alaska’s best coastal towns guides you through three different port communities overlooking the wildlife-rich waters of Prince William Sound, plus a side trip to the friendly, historical mining town of Hope.

-Start your trip in Anchorage; its combination of big-city luxuries and plentiful sightseeing and wildlife-viewing opportunities makes it the perfect home base for any vacation in Southcentral Alaska.
-Book a charter flight from Anchorage to go bear-viewing in world-renowned Katmai National Park, or go flightseeing around 20,310’ Denali, North America’s tallest peak.
+Start your trip in Anchorage — its combination of big-city luxuries and plentiful sightseeing and wildlife viewing opportunities makes it the perfect home base for any vacation in Southcentral Alaska.
+Book a charter flight from Anchorage to go bear viewing in world-renowned Katmai National Park, or go flightseeing around 20,310-foot Denali, North America’s tallest peak.
 Overnight in Anchorage.

 Board an Alaska Marine Highway ferry again, this time bound for Cordova.
 The trip takes about 14 hours, so keep your binoculars and camera handy and make a full-day sightseeing cruise of it.
-Odds are very good that you’ll see humpback whales, orcas, sea lions, sea otters, seabirds and other wildlife from the deck.
+Odds are very good that you’ll see marine wildlife, including humpback whales, orcas, sea lions, sea otters, seabirds, and more from the deck.

 Accessible only by boat or plane, Cordova is one of the best places in the world for birding when migratory activity around the Copper River Delta peaks, usually in early May.
-If it isn’t birding season, be sure to check out Childs Glacier, the Million Dollar Bridge and the Cordova Historical Museum.
+If it isn’t birding season, check out one of the area's fantastic hikes, take a river boat ride out to Childs Glacier, take to the water on a kayaking tour or fishing charter, and visit the Cordova Historical Museum.

 Rise early for the seven-hour ferry trip from Cordova to Whittier.
 Once there, make the 50-mile drive to Hope.
-Once dedicated to gold mining, this friendly little town is now a haven for live music, camping and recreation, with a small museum that celebrates its gold rush history.
+Once dedicated to gold mining, this friendly little town is now a haven for live music, camping, and recreation, with a small museum that celebrates its gold rush history.
 This is a great place for mountain biking or day hiking, and you can also arrange thrilling whitewater rafting trips to the roiling class IV and class V waters of Six Mile Creek.
-Spend the night in a local B&B; tomorrow, you’ll make the 80-mile drive back to Anchorage and start your journey home.
+Spend the night in a local B&B or cabin.
+Tomorrow, you’ll make the 80-mile drive back to Anchorage and start your journey home.